Omar-X/App_init/README.md

 =======================================================================================

-an video to about it, link: https://youtu.be/_fIFH23EuAM
+a video about it, link: https://youtu.be/_fIFH23EuAM